Coronavirus latest: Blanket closures and bans worldwide | DW | 13.03.2020

 00:30 Saudi Arabia detected 17 new cases of coronavirus bringing its total up to 45 cases.

-00:10 Brazilian President Jair Bolsonaro is expecting test results back within hours, after his senior communications aide tested positive for the virus.
+00:10 Bolsonaro is expecting test results back within "hours," after his senior communications aide tested positive for the virus.
+His son, Eduardo Bolsonaro tweeted that the president is not displaying any syptoms of the disease.

 00:05 Tokyo stocks opened down more than 5% on Friday after global markets saw their worst day on Thursday since 1987.